Fire fan

-Types of Fire Fan Performance
+Types of fire fan performance

-Belly Dance
+Belly dance

 Fire fans are often used in belly dance, especially in tribal fusion belly dance styles.
 Belly dancers typically move fire fans more slowly and in combination with the layered hip and arm dance movements distinctive to the art of belly dance.

-Tech Spinners
+Tech spinners

 Tech fire fan spinners use movements similar to those in poi, and often employ faster spinning and more complex tricks using the fans.
 Many movements in poi can be translated into fans, such as 3 beat weaves, flowers, etc. Fire fans can also be used in ways similar to small double hoops.
 However, there are some moves that are unique to fans, such as choo choos.

-Belly Dance / Tech Combination
+Belly dance / tech combination

 Some fire fan performers combine the slower, more graceful, more dance-centric moves of belly dance with the faster, more trick-oriented moves of tech spinners to create a hybrid style of performance.

-Types of Fire Fans
+Types of fire fans

 Torch wick

 Typically built with anywhere between 3 and 7 spokes, torch wick fans are a common choice for fan spinners of all levels.
 They are commonly built of aluminum or steel, each with their own pros and cons.
 Fans are most often built with at least one ring at the base of the fan, though some fans have multiple rings, or none at all.
-Rings can differ greatly in size from fan to fan (Diameter: 3–10 cm), and it's not uncommon to see a fan with multiple rings of different sizes.
+Rings can differ greatly in size from fan to fan (Diameter: 3–10 cm), and it is not uncommon to see a fan with multiple rings of different sizes.
 There are also cultural differences.
 North American tech fan spinners tend to use a small one-finger spinner ring, while Russian tech spinners tend to use a ring large enough to pass the entire hand through.